Joshua Tree National Park desert, California’s sandbox

 Don’t forget to swing by the Joshua Tree Visitor Center for detailed info on the park and weather updates.
 It’s your chance to get a detailed briefing from the park ranger so that you won’t actually get lost in Joshua Tree National Park

 I would love to come back here again with video camera and tape the sun set.
 I have honestly never seen colors like this!
 Nature’s primal pallet is revealed in during the golden hour of sunrise and sunsets and its a pleasure to witness it real time.
+Another really awesome place to photograph the sunset is at the Aerial Tramway to Mt.
+San Jacinto near Palm Springs.

 Visiting Joshua Tree with children